kianmajl/Library/README.md

     After running the program, you will see the authentication form.
     You can signup/login with your username and password.

-    The program has an default admin user with this credential:
+    The program has a default admin user with this credential:
     ```
     username: admin
     password: admin